VolodymyrBil/MR-zoomcamp/README.md

 ## Containerization and Cloud deployment

 Provided Dockerfile is made for deployment.
 Run docker with command `docker build -t income-predict .`. _Be sure you have docker installed and running_.
 This will take some time and create docker image named  `income-predict`.
 Now you can try to use model localy.
 Go to `Use.ipynb` _OR_ `use_model.py` file. <p> **First run it as is**.
-It will go to my AWS sever where the model is already deployed and shouw you result.
+It will go to my AWS sever where the model is already deployed and shouw you result. <p>
-<p> Run docker with command `docker run -it --rm -p 9696:9696 income_predict`.
-Than change adress in url in the `use file` to your localhost and run it again, now you should have responce from aplication running in you local docker.
+Run docker with command `docker run -it --rm -p 9696:9696 income_predict`.
+Than change address in url in the `use file` to your localhost and run it again, now you should have response from application running in you local docker.

+### Cloud deployment